Structural Text Segmentation of Legal Documents: Terms-of-Service (ToS) Dataset

-In addition to the full dataset, we provide a cleaned subset including paragraph annotations.
-We manually grouped $554$ similar sections into $82$ topics, and keep only sections that have at least one of these aliases as a heading.
-For the groups, we included any heading that has been occurring at least $250$ times across the whole dataset, disregarding any ambiguous heading.
-The grouping is done manually by combining headings that infer the same topic into one.
-Different headings often contain spelling variations or synonyms words, e.g., ``\emph{limitation of liability}'', ``\emph{limitations on liability}'' and ``\emph{limitations of liability}'' are all grouped under ``\emph{limitation of liability}''.
-The full list of merges is present in our code.
-It is worth noting that the topic classification is only utilized for the same section prediction and random paragraph setting, since the consecutive sampling does not require topic information.
-For our work, we only group document content into top-level sections, and any further distinction is discarded, but is present in the raw data and may be used for future work.
-After removing documents without any valid sections, we are left with approximately $43{,}000$ documents for the same section task, and around $40{,}000$ documents for the paragraph setup.
-We randomly split the data 80/10/10 into the train, validation, and test set.
-The average number of sections per document is $6.56$, and each document consists of $22.32$ paragraphs on average.
-To our knowledge, this is the first large paragraph-based and publicly available text segmentation dataset that contains not only section annotations but also the present hierarchy in text.
+In addition to the full dataset, we provide a cleaned subset for which we manually grouped sections into distinct topics based on similar spelling or meaning.
+We manually merged $554$ section titles, which corresponds to all titles with at least $250$ distinct occurrences in the corpus.
+After merging, $82$ topics were obtained, and only sections that have at least one of these aliases as a heading were kept.
+The dataset contains different levels of section hierarchy.
+For our work, we group document content into top-level sections only, any further hierarchies are discarded, but are present in the raw data and available for future work.
+After removing documents without any valid sections, belonging to the predefined $82$ topics, we are left with approximately $43{,}000$ documents for the same section prediction task, and around $40{,}000$ documents for our paragraph-level setup.
+We randomly split the data $80/10/10$ into train, validation, and test set.
+The average number of sections per document is $6.56$, and each document consists of $22.32$ paragraphs on average, which results in a mean of $2.92$ paragraphs per section. \Cref{stats} shows the top 10 section topic labels.
+The average number of paragraphs per section varies between different topics.